ahnazary/ahnazary/Readme.md

 ### :wave: Hi there, I'm Amir.

 Hello!
-My name is Amir and I am currently a data engineer intern and an electrical engineering student.
+My name is Amir and I am currently a data engineering intern and an electrical engineering student.
 I have always been interested in the intersection of technology and data, and I am excited to be able to work on projects that allow me to explore these passions.

 As a data engineering intern, I have had the opportunity to work on a variety of projects, including building data pipelines, optimizing data storage and retrieval, developing machine learning models and creating unit tests.
 I have also gained valuable experience working with large datasets and utilizing tools such as Python, SQL, Docker and AWS.